hanselgunawan/AMC-Clone-App/README.md

 * Room: SQLite object mapping library.
 Easily convert SQLite table data to Java objects.
 ### ScheduledExecutorServices
 Used to schedule commands to run after a given delay, or to execute periodically.
+### Glide
+A fast and efficient open source media management and image loading framework for Android that wraps media decoding, memory and disk caching, and resource pooling into a simple and easy to use interface.
+#### Glide vs Picasso
+* Glide loads image according to the size of view **but** Picasso loads full size image.
+* Glide prevents `OutOfMemoryError` exception.
+* Glide supports `.gif` where Picasso does not.
+* Glide can load multiple image into the same view at the same time.
+* Glide caches images on the disk.
+So if it's already on the disk, it won't download anymore.
+* Picasso will cache only a single size of image (the full-size) where Glide cache each size of `ImageView`.

 **Why MVVM?**
 * UI components are kept away from the business logic.